-A chemical solution is applied to the skin that causes it to exfoliate and eventually peel off.
+Firstly a chemical solution apply to the skin that causes it to exfoliate and eventually peel off.
 The new, regenerated skin is usually smoother and less wrinkled than the old skin.
 The new skin is also temporarily more sensitive to the sun.

-- Medium peel: Glycolic or trichloroacetic acid is applied to penetrate the out and middle layers of skin to remove damaged skin cells.
-The treatment is used to improve age spots, fine lines and wrinkles, freckles and moderate skin discoloration.
+Glycolic or trichloroacetic acid is applied to penetrate the out and middle layers of skin to remove damaged skin cells.
+Moreover the treatment is used to improve age spots, fine lines and wrinkles, freckles and moderate skin discoloration.
 It also can be used to smooth rough skin and treat some precancerous skin growths, i.e. actinic keratosis.

 - Deep peel: Trichloroacetic acid or phenol is applied to deeply penetrate the middle layer of skin to remove damaged skin cells.
 The treatment removes moderate lines, age spots, freckles and shallow scars.
 Patients will see a dramatic improvement in skin appearance.
 The procedure is used on the face and only can be performed once.